ogamespec/gc-ipl/README.md

 Almost 50% of IPL binary payload is occupied by Dolphin SDK library calls.

 Important Note: Bootrom is encrypted itself.
 Decryption is done by MX chip, during block reading of bootrom data.
 On early stages (BS1) decryption is done on-the-fly as Gekko load 32-Byte bursts in instruction cache.
 Later its decrypted by EXI DMA, during BS2 copy.
 Its very important to watch scrambler not to go out-of-sync, otherwise trash appear as output.
-Encryption algorithm was reversed by segher : <a href='../wiki/Descrambler.md'>Descrambler</a>
+Encryption algorithm (XOR-based) was reversed by segher : <a href='../wiki/Descrambler.md'>Descrambler</a>

 Also Bootrom contains two sets of raster fonts.
 One for ANSI charset and another for SJIS:<br>
 <img src='http://gcdev.narod.ru/font_00.jpg'> <img src='http://gcdev.narod.ru/font_03.jpg'><br>